deutsche-nationalbibliothek/dataset-tools/README.md

 indexes the documents it contains.
 Based on this index, data analyses can be carried out, for example to identify corrupt documents or to build subsets based on text statistical characteristics.
-Finally, the tool offers an HTTP interface to assess the data quality of documents and reuse them as a data source.
+Finally, the tool offers a GraphQL API to use the index and the documents as a data source for building datasets.
+The API can also be used to evaluate the quality of the documents or to carry out further annotations.

 ## Contributing